Building Brasilia: From Idea to Reality

 Research and Capstone Experience

 Based on our collective academic experiences in the fall and group travel in the spring semester, the SSIR cohort will collaborate on a series of group projects (such as films, photo essays, exhibits, research papers, etc.).
-These projects may then be presented to the university community at the A&S Symposium and at undergraduate conferences
+These projects may then be presented to the university community at the A&S Symposium or at undergraduate conferences

 Sample Course Readings